Gaeilge

 • property lease or tenancy agreement

-• confirmation of address by a third party such as a hotel or hostel administrator or manager, school principal or property owner*
+• official confirmation of address by a third party

-• If you are staying with friends or relatives, an original household bill plus a note from the bill holder confirming that you live at the bill address is acceptable.
-This note can be written on the bill itself.
+If you are staying with friends or relatives, an original household bill together with a note from the bill holder confirming that you live at the address on the bill is acceptable.
+This note can be written on the bill itself

-If you are aged 18 years or older and living in Ireland, you can apply for a PPS Number for yourself and your child online at MyWelfare.
+If you are aged 18 years or older you can apply for a PPS Number for yourself and your child online at MyWelfare.

 Applying for a PPS Number if you are living outside Ireland

-If you are living outside Ireland and need a PPS Number to interact with a state agency in Ireland such as the Office of the Revenue Commissioners or other government departments, you need to complete an application form for a PPS Number (REG1) and also provide:
+If you are living outside Ireland and need a PPS Number to interact with a state agency in Ireland such as the Office of the Revenue Commissioners or other government departments, you can apply online at www.mywelfare.ie, by post or by email.To apply online, you will need a basic or verified MyGovID account.
+If you do not have one you can easily set one up here.

 • evidence of your address